FAQs

 • It depends.
 Some episodes I can write in a few short hours.
 While others can take well over 40 hours for the script alone.
 It all depends on how well I know the topic and whether I am collaborating with a co-author or undergoing peer review.

 Once I'm ready to record, it only takes a few hours to produce the final product.
-I'm meticulous about final wordsmithing, tone, and intonation and have been known to delete a completed episode because I "felt funny" about it.
-Then I use multiple software programs to create a more crisp product, post to the host, and disseminate to podcastland.
+I'm meticulous about final wordsmithing, tone, and intonation and have been known to delete a completed episode because it didn’t feel up to my standards.
+Then I use multiple software programs to create a more crisp product, post to the podcast platform, and disseminate the RSS feed all of your favorite apps in podcastland.

-• Browse all of the old episodes and show notes on the Show Notes page.
+• Browse all of the old episodes and show notes on the Browse All Episodes page.

 You can also use the search bar at the Podbean site to find specific episodes on topics of interest.